Academany/fabzero/w1/doc.md

 And it search for all the `.md` files in your folder and will convert them to HTML, overwriting if they already existed.
 But **if you also write a commit message** like this:

-`sh auto.sh this will be the commit message`
+`bash auto.sh this will be the commit message`

 This will convert all the markdown documentation to HTML **and** upload the documentation to your repository (if you uncommented the ftp line it will also ask you the ftp password).